AntonC9018/shader_playground/README.md

 While compiling, you may encounter issues with ImGui or GLFW.
 This probably means the libraries are not compatible with your OS.

-For ImGui build-helper script, see (this)[https://github.com/Superbelko/imgui-d].
+For ImGui build-helper script, see [this](https://github.com/Superbelko/imgui-d).
 ImGui is linked statically, you'll need to replace `lib/imgui.lib` with the version of the library compiled for your OS.

-For GLFW, download precompiled binaries (at their site)[https://www.glfw.org/].
+For GLFW, download precompiled binaries [at their site](https://www.glfw.org/).
 It is linked dynamically, so put it in the bin folder.

 Running the program may give you errors that your OpenGL version is too old.